 We do not believe that previously executed non-competition and non-solicitation agreements need to be renegotiated or revised.
 We believe courts will continue to enforce the provisions of earlier agreements that remain enforceable after the Sandhills decision.
 Hutchison attorneys have always advised that companies narrowly tailor these provisions in terms of time, territory and restricted activities.
 Further, the Defend Trade Secrets Protection Act does not change state law protection of trade secrets or federal trade secret theft laws.
 The new notice requirements of the Act only apply to agreements protecting trade secrets entered into after the Act took effect on May 11, 2016.

 Going forward, it’s time to revise your template agreement to comply with Sandhills and to provide the notice required by the Defend Trade Secrets Protection Act so that you may take advantage of its protection if necessary.

 The attorneys at Hutchison PLLC are here to help.
-If you would like us to review and update your current agreements or develop an agreement specifically tailored to meet the needs of your business, please contact your regular Hutchison attorney or Holly Hammer or Frances-Ann Moran.
+If you would like us to review and update your current agreements or develop an agreement specifically tailored to meet the needs of your business, please contact your regular Hutchison attorney.

 This Alert is provided for informational purposes only and is not intended to be, nor should it be construed as, legal advice on any specific matter, nor does it represent any undertaking to keep recipients advised of all relevant legal developments.
 This Alert does not create or constitute an invitation to create an attorney-client relationship, nor should it be construed as an advertisement or solicitation for legal services.
 This material may be considered Attorney Advertising in some states.
 Prior results do not guarantee a similar outcome.